-STEP 8: You must complete Forms 3-12 (include UD-7 only if signed by the Defendant).
-Form UD-3 (Affidavit of Service) and Form UD-4 (Sworn Statement of Removal of Barriers to

-Remarriage) need not be completed, or filed, if the Defendant has signed Form UD-7 (Affidavit of Defendant).
+STEP 8: You must complete Forms 4-16 (include UD-7 only if signed by the Defendant).
+Form UD-3 (Affidavit of Service) and Form UD-4 (Sworn Statement of Removal of Barriers to Remarriage) need not be completed, or filed, if the Defendant has signed Form UD-7 (Affidavit of Defendant).
+Form UD-8 (Child Support Worksheet), Form UD-8a (Support Collection Unit Information Sheet) and Form UD-8b (Qualified Medical Child Support Order) need to be completed, and filed, for un-emancipated children of the marriage.

-STEP 9: If you are filing your action outside of the City of New York, you also must complete Form 13- Request for Judicial Intervention (NY-UD-13).
+STEP 9: If you are filing your action outside of the City of New York, you also must complete Form UD-13 (Request for Judicial Intervention).